JuliaLang/PackageCompiler.jl/docs/src/index.md

 ### macOS, Linux

 Having a decently modern `gcc` or `clang` available should be enough to use PackageCompiler on Linux or macOS.
-For macOS, this can be the built-in Xcode command line tools or `homebrew` and for Linux, the system package manager should work fine.
+For macOS, this can be the built-in Xcode command line tools or `homebrew` and for Linux, using the system package manager to get a compiler should work fine.

 ### Windows